All Episodes

 It's not.

-Now they got it done.
+Now, they got it done.

-Everyone thinks you snap your freaking finger and oh, we should be popping out 10 million of them.
+Everyone thinks you snap your freaking finger, and oh, we should be popping out 10 million of them.

-But we have this going for us that we now have the five-minute Abbott test, we now have an antibody test, we now have the six and a half hour test, and we have the more traditional tests that lab cores and quest diagnostics can help us with, where you're testing people over a long period of time.
+And we have the more traditional tests that lab cores and Quest Diagnostics can help us with, where you're testing people over a long period of time.

 I'm like, you're out of your mind.

-Americans are not gonna allow that.
+Americans are not going to allow that.

-Never gonna happen.
+Never going to happen.

-I think we'll figure out a way to get the numbers of tests, but you know, nobody wants to h hear the words you gotta be a little patient here.
+But, you know, nobody wants to hear the words, you got to be a little patient here.

 Used to take six years.

-Well, that's what I mean, Sean.
+Yeah, well, that's what I mean, Sean.

-It's gonna be imperfect.
+It's going to be imperfect.

-You know, everybody wants a 15 minute test.
+You know, everybody wants a 15-minute test.

-It's not gonna work that way.
+It's not going to work that way.

-Uh sometimes a 15 minute test, sometimes a 24 hour test, sometimes I'll call you back in three days.
+Sometimes I'll call you back in three days.

-You know, that's that's what it's going to be to get the volume and the scale that we need.
+You know, that's what it's going to be to get the volume and the scale that we need.

 But they run different tests.

-Some of them have the equipment to do the fancy tests.
+Some of them have the equipment to do the fancy tests, but some of them don't have that equipment.

 Nobody wants to wait several days, but at least you know, and it's better than not having a test.